Elementary Education Undergraduate Programs

 Elementary Education, B.S.
 Ed.

-Our program at the UNM College of Education & Human Sciences (COEHS) strives to prepare the very best entry-level teachers for all of New Mexico's children; such preparation is enriched by the diverse, contrastive linguistic and cultural communities of the region.
+Our program at the UNM College of Education & Human Sciences (COEHS) strives to prepare the very best teachers for all of New Mexico's children; such preparation is enriched by the diverse cultural and linguistic communities of the region.

 Bilingual & TESOL Minors

 Interested in receiving training to teach in another language or to further help students who do not speak English?
 Look no further!
 At the COEHS we offer minors in Bilingual and Teaching English to Speakers of Other Languages (TESOL) which can result in additional endorsements for your teaching license.
-This is a great opportunity to stand out, better serve your students, and take advantage of additional financial benefits (some districts offer stipends to those who are endorsed in these areas).
+This is a great opportunity to better serve your students and their families.

 Whether you’re a current UNM student seeking to apply to the program, or just starting from square one, you are encouraged to connect with our COEHS Advisement Team via the buttons below.
 They will happily schedule a meeting with you to go over any questions you may have!
 Please also take a moment to review the Application & Requirements page which may answer some of your initial questions about applying to the program.